Keysight/cyperf/deployment/containers/dpdk/README.md

 ### Prepare host for CyPerf Agent DPDK containers
 User needs to carryout following steps to get the host ready
 - Install Docker on the host.
-For detail steps click [here](../README.md/#general-prerequisites) #1.
+For detail steps click [Install Docker](../README.md/#general-prerequisites) #1.
->[!Note] CyPerf Agent DPDK container image is available at public ECR public.ecr.aws/keysight/cyperf-agent-dpdk:latest

 - Install DPDK.
-For detail steps click [here](#dpdk-installation)
+For detail steps click [Install DPDK](#dpdk-installation)

 ### Configure host for CyPerf DPDK containers
  - NUMA (Non-Uniform Memory Access) architecture is mandatory for optimal DPDK performance.
 Ensure that your system is configured with NUMA nodes.